joacoh/wise2mbh/README.md

 - Main Publication: **[MNRAS](https://doi.org/10.1093/mnras/stae1372)**

-  If the results, discussion, or code is useful for your research, please use the following reference:
+  If the results, discussion, and/or code are useful for your research, **please use the following reference**:

   ```
   @article{10.1093/mnras/stae1372,